General Information

 - Scientists and other technical experts with knowledge of the area's natural resources and the possible impacts of oil and gas development.

-An important objective of scoping is to identify specific elements of the environment that might be affected if the proposal is carried out.
-If we determine that there might be significant impacts associated with a concern that is raised during scoping, it is analyzed in detail in the EIS.
+An important objective of soliciting comments early in the NEPA process is to identify specific elements of the environment that might be affected if the proposal is carried out.
+If BOEM determines that there might be significant impacts associated with a concern that is raised, it is analyzed in detail in the EIS.
 For OCS activities, environmental concerns that commonly arise include:

-- Ecological concerns such as the possible impacts of oil and gas development on marine mammals, birds, fish and shellfish, and the natural habitats that support these resources.
+- Ecological concerns, such as the possible impacts of BOEM-authorized OCS activities on marine mammals, birds, fish and shellfish, and the natural habitats that support these resources.

-- Sociological concerns such as development-related changes in population or demands for public transportation, education, or health care services.
+- Sociological concerns, such as changes in population or demands for public transportation, education, or health care services that could result from the federal action.
 Other social factors involved may include possible changes in the cultural, religious, or recreational traditions of affected communities.

 - Economic concerns often center on marine-related employment, like commercial fishing and tourism.

-Based on the information received during the scoping effort and other information, such as the location of sensitive natural resources, estimates of oil and gas resources, or projected oil and gas activity, we identify alternatives to the proposal that might reduce possible impacts.
+Based on the information received during the NOI process and other information – such as the location of sensitive natural resources, estimates of oil and gas resources, or projected oil and gas activity – BOEM identifies alternatives to the proposal that might reduce possible impacts.
 In addition, any reasonable measures suggested to mitigate possible impacts are considered for analysis in the EIS.

 Analytical Scenarios

-The EIS scenarios for proposed development projects are more site-specific than for proposed lease sales and are based on the actual plan submitted by a company for a particular development project.
+However, the EIS scenarios for proposed development projects are more site-specific and are based on the actual plan submitted by a company for a particular development project.

 Impact Analysis

-The EIS analyzes the particular environmental concerns that were identified.
+The EIS analyzes the identified environmental concerns.
 A separate analysis is prepared for the proposal and each alternative.
-The objective of the analysis is to estimate the nature, severity, and duration of impacts that might occur and to compare the impacts of the proposal and alternatives.
+The objective of the analysis is to estimate the degree of effects that might occur and to compare the impacts of the proposal and alternatives.
+Estimating the degree of the effects includes considering the short- and long-term effects, beneficial and adverse effects, effects on public health and safety, economic effects, and effects on the quality of life of the American people.
 Numerous technical aids are used in making the assessment, including ecological and socioeconomic studies sponsored by BOEM and others, and computer models that simulate the movements of accidental oil spills or air emissions from operations.